Schedule a Free Consultation

 Medicaid imposes strict eligibility criteria, evaluating both your existing assets and certain past financial decisions.
 It includes a provision that allows the state of New York to recover expenses by claiming assets from your estate after your passing.

 If you’re 55 years old or older, or if you’ve been a permanent resident in a medical institution and received Medicaid benefits, there’s a chance that your assets could be subject to estate recovery after your passing.
 But if you’re 54 years old or younger and received Medicaid coverage for purposes other than a nursing home stay, estate recovery does not apply to you.
-However, irrespective of your age, if Medicaid covered the costs of a nursing home stay, the potential for recovering funds from your estate remains a consideration.
+However, irrespective of your age, if Medicaid covers the costs of a nursing home stay, the potential for recovering funds from your estate remains a consideration.

 The state has the authority to seek reimbursement for any healthcare program costs, which may include: